sonyahack1/HackTheBox/HTB_BoardLight_Linux/HTB_BoardLight_Linux_17.05.2025.md

 > The `BoardLight` machine was compromised during the exploitation of various vulnerabilities.
 A vulnerable version of the
 > CRM system `Dolibarr 17.0.0` was exploited via `CVE-2023-30253`, which gave initial access to the server under the user `www-data`.
 > Then, configuration files (`conf.php`) were found containing credentials that led to the compromise of the user
-> `lasrissa`.
+> `larissa`.
 During the privilege escalation, the vulnerability `CVE-2022-37706` was used, present in the SUID binary `enlightenment_sys`
 > version `0.23.1`, which is part of the `Enlightenment` environment.
 This vulnerability allows executing arbitrary commands with `root` privileges. > This is achieved by passing unfiltered user input to the `system()` function call, resulting in `command injection`.
 > By exploiting this vulnerability, the system was `compromised`.